kbighorse/working-with-me/README.md

 - **Impact**: Feedback will be acted upon genuinely by the individual or group receiving it.
 - **Ease**: Giving feedback is frictionless and not a burden.

+I strive to achieve all of these criteria when I recieve feedback, and expect the same when giving it.

 ## Interpersonal

--
+I will love your office dog!

+If you've traveled to a cool place recently, I want to hear about it :)

-- No, I do not watch Game of Thrones.
+No, I do not watch Game of Thrones.

-- My favorite TV show is The Great British Bakeoff.